Skip to main content

 The purpose of the speeding detection rule is to help businesses enhance their overall safety measures by monitoring and addressing speeding events.
 This ensures compliance with speed limits, promotes responsible driving behavior among employees, and reduces the risk of accidents.
 The platform offers two methods for detecting speeding:

 This method uses the hardware of the GPS tracker to detect speeding.
 The device itself calculates when a speeding event occurs using remote commands or device configuration software.
-The telematics platform then generates notifications based on these calculations.
+The platform then receives notifications from the device based on these calculations.
 This method is highly accurate and works with most modern trackers that can send speeding events directly to the platform.

 Rule settings